 Banks may require proof of insurance before approving a loan.

-DO I NEED A BUSINESS LICENSE TO SELL ONLINE?
+DO I NEED A BUSINESS LICENSE TO SELL ON ETSY?

 Platforms such as Etsy or Shopify don’t check that every business using their site has the proper licenses, permits, registration, etc. to do so.